 In addition to how you want to list and display your loops, you also have other resources, like the activity log and notification center.
 These features allow you to conveniently keep track of every notification and action that you might receive, such as getting a new message or getting a document signed.

 On your dotloop account you have the ability to change which loops are displayed.
-Changing filters can allow you to choose the transactions in a particular review stage, loop status, or tags that may have been added by your admin.
+Changing filters can allow you to choose the transactions that have a particular review stage, loop status, or tag(s) that may have been added by your admin.
 Using these features will help you better organize and manage all of your transactions.
-On your main loops page under the icons in the top right corner there is a FILTER button, which when open allows you to select your filter settings.
+On your main loops page under the icons in the top right corner, there is a FILTER button, which when open allows you to select your filter settings.

 In the filter drop down menu, you will notice three columns by which you can filter your loops: Review Stage, Loop Statuses, and Tags.
 If you are a member of a brokerage with a dashboard account and have submitted loops for compliance review, your admin will put the loop in a review stage correlating to the progress you have made in the transaction.
 If you wish to only view loops in particular review stages, click the checkbox next to the stage or choose SELECT ALL next to the workflow name to view all loops in that workflow.
 You may also choose to only views loops that have yet to be submitted, which can be done by selecting the checkbox to the left of NOT SUBMITTED.